Shift3/standards-and-practices/standards/commits.md

 `type(scope):subject`

-Commit **Type**: Select one of the following 8 commit types.
+**Type**: Select one of the following 8 commit types.
 These are your _only_ options for commit type:

 - **_feat_**: A new feature for the application user.
 Rolling out a new module, new piece of functionality, etc.
 - **_fix_**: Bug fix to your production code.
 Dealing with GH Issues, fixing a bug, etc.